 Based on a balance of interests, we may use your data for our marketing measures or direct advertising.
 You have the right to object at any time.
 The objection can be made informally by e-mail, fax or letter and should be addressed to our data protection officer if possible.

 d) Right of appeal

-Lodging a complaint with a competent supervisory authority is always possible.
+Lodge a complaint with a competent supervisory authority is always possible.

 You can always contact us for further questions or comments.
 The best way is to contact the data protection officer under firstname.lastname@example.org.